-Figure \ref{moduliM} is the authentic picture of moduli in $M$-projection, which is most visually pleasing.
-We also indicate the four congruent triangular regions $\Omega_1,\Omega_2,\Omega_3,\Omega_7$ contained in the moduli.
-In the $M$-projection, $\Omega_1,\Omega_3,\Omega_7$ are visually identical, and $\Omega_2$ is the triangle outside $\Omega_1$.
-The following are some key points in $M$-projection
+The most visually pleasing perspective picture of the moduli space is given by the $M$-projection in Figure \ref{moduliM}.
+We also indicate the four congruent triangular regions $\Omega_1,\Omega_2,\Omega_3,\Omega_7$ contained in the moduli space.
+In the $M$-projection, $\Omega_1,\Omega_3,\Omega_7$ are visually congruent, and $\Omega_2$ is the triangle outside $\Omega_1$.
+The following are some key points in the $M$-projection

-To get $M$-projection formulae for three curves, we use M\"obius transform.
-The M\"obius transform from $M$-projection to $A$-projection is easily determined by the transform of $A,A^*,M$
+To get the $M$-projection formulae for the three curves, we use the M\"obius transform.
+The M\"obius transform from the $M$-projection to the $A$-projection is easily determined by applying the transform to $A,A^*,M$

 We get